RabbitStewDio/Steropes.Tiles/README.md

 * highly optimized
 * support for sprite layers and GUI integration

+## License

+Steropes.Tiles is licensed under the MIT license.
+However, the Steropes.Tiles.Monogame.Demo module contains tilesets from the FreeCiv project.
+Therefore the source code itself is dual licensed under the MIT license (that means you can use this code freely in your own projects) and GPL 2.0 licensed (same license as FreeCiv).

+All the graphics contained in that module are solely licensed under the GPL 2.0 license to comply with the intent and spirit of the FreeCiv project.

 ## Rendering process

 Steropes.Tiles assumes that maps are rendered in multiple layers.
 The